tnkteja/blockchained/README.md

 *** Disclaimer ***

 Some  popular brotherly examples to this technology are distributed source code mangement technologies like Git, SVN.

+## Where it all begins !

+Data integrity comes from Hashing techniques, where a hashfunction taking any amount of data

+## Blockchain
 ## Operating Models
 ### Pure Distributed Model
 It carries the pure essence of distributed nature for the common data between the participants using blockchain technology.